bpieber/Cuis-Smalltalk-StyledTextEditor/README.md

 - support for images
 - multiple level undo and redo
 - text completion using various glossaries including a dictionary of English with about 166.000 words
-- RTF clipboard (on OS X VMs with the ClipboardExtendedPlugin)
+- RTF clipboard (on OS X VMs with the ClipboardExtendedPlugin, included in the Pharo VMs)

 The Styled Text Editor is developed in Cuis with the plan to eventually port it to Squeak and Pharo.
 The development of the Styled Text Editor inspired many changes to Cuis itself, and It is the first package to use the brand new DVCS based development process for external packages for Cuis 4.0.